isaackogan/TikTokLive/README.md

 ![Forks](https://img.shields.io/github/forks/isaackogan/TikTokLive?style=flat&color=0274b5)
 ![Issues](https://img.shields.io/github/issues/isaackogan/TikTokLive)

+> [!WARNING]
+> For production use-cases, <strong>do not</strong> use this library.
+Connect via the [WebSocket API](https://www.eulerstream.com/websockets).

 > [!NOTE]
 > This is not an official API.
 It is a reverse engineering project.
 You are responsible for your usage of this library.

-> [!NOTE]
-> For production use-cases, <strong>do not</strong> use this library.
-Connect via the [WebSocket API](https://www.eulerstream.com/websockets).

 <table>
 <tr>